-It’s now been three years since my bilateral mastectomy.
-It still sometimes feels like a bad dream and seeing my own reflection in the mirror sometimes still startles me and always reminds me.
+It’s been three years since my bilateral mastectomy.
+It still sometimes feels like a bad dream, and seeing my own reflection in the mirror sometimes still startles me and always reminds me.
 Before my bilateral I felt very unprepared.

 How does a woman prepare for a mastectomy anyway?